Skip to main content

 External services are procured for the maintenance and upkeep of properties and outdoor areas, cleaning, repairs, and new construction and renovations.
 In addition, many different expert services are procured, such as IT services.

-In 2022, the Foundation acquired products and services from hundreds of different suppliers.
+In 2024, the Foundation acquired products and services from hundreds of different suppliers.
 Procurement exceeding the procurement limit is tendered in accordance with the Public Procurement Act.
-With regard to smaller product and service procurements below the procurement limits of the Act on Public Contracts,
+With regard to smaller product and service procurements below the procurement limits of the Act on Public Contracts, the aim is to invite tenders from more than one supplier.

 Well-being work community

-The responsibility theme “Well-being work community” encompasses the organization and personnel: the development of personnel competence, well-being and equality.
+The responsibility theme encompasses the organization and personnel: the development of personnel competence, well-being and equality.
 A prosperous work community contributes to enabling operational efficiency, good customer service experience, and realizing service promises and other responsibility themes.
 The strategy monitors this with an overall personnel rating of the workplace.
 The objective is that a commendable or good (4-5, scale 1-5) rating would be given by more than 85% of the personnel.

-In the latest personnel survey, conducted in early 2023, in which the personnel assessed the Foundation’s activities for 2022, 89% of the respondents gave an excellent or good rating (90% in 2021), the average was 4.4 (4.4 in 2021).
+In the most recent personnel survey, conducted in early 2025, in which staff assessed the foundation’s operations in 2024, 89.5% of respondents gave an excellent or good rating (88% in 2023), with an average rating of 4.4 (4.4 in 2023).

 TYS invests in developing the personnel’s expertise